octo-technology/OpenTezos/docs/michelson/instructions.md

 #### EDIV

 The `EDIV` instruction computes the euclidean division on mutez.
+It consumes a _mutez_and a _nat_ element on top of the stack and pushes back a `pair` with the quotient and the reminder (of the two elements) on top of the stack.

 The euclidean division allows a mutez to be divided by a natural integer.

 ```
 :: mutez : nat : 'S   ->   option (pair mutez mutez) : 'S